Luckychoudharyy/Business_Sales_Analysis_Project/README.md

 ### Data source & Integrity

-The Primary dataset used for this analysis is the "pizza_sales.xlsx" file, containing detailed infoprmation about various aspects of the sales made by the company. this Data was primarily Stored in a Kaggle dataset and was downloaded.
+The Primary dataset used for this analysis is the [pizza_sales.xlsx](https://1drv.ms/x/s!AjKhR_ndv-LThkg2pyCeKcz983VS?e=7x3veL) file, containing detailed infoprmation about various aspects of the sales made by the company. this Data was primarily Stored in a Kaggle dataset and was downloaded.
 The Data is in long format and was initially very Dirty.
 The data is Relialbe, Credible and comprehensive. it has all the information required for us to answer the bussiness questions.
 Initially SQL was used to clean and get our required KPI's and tables to form charts.